 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click Balloon.
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click Balloon.
 The BOM Settings dialog box is displayed. - 3.
-In the Default style section, click.
+In the Default style section, click.......
 The Balloon Settings dialog box appears. - 4.
 To change the text height, in the Text Section, in the Height list, select the text height.

-Note:To derive the text height from the master text settings automatically, select the text height marked "By NameOfCurrentDraftingStandard.
+Note: To derive the text height from the master text settings automatically, select the text height marked "By

+NameOfCurrentDraftingStandard.

-5. To change the text color, in the Text Section, in the Color list, select the color.
+- 5. To change the text color, in the Text Section, in the Color list, select the color. - 6.
+Click OK until all dialog boxes close.